-Note 15.
+Note 12.
 Benefit Plans

-Artisan has a 401(k) plan and similar foreign arrangements for its employees, under which it provides a matching contribution on employees' pre-tax contributions.
-Expenses related to Artisan's benefits plans for the years ended December 31, 2015, 2014, and 2013 were \$5.5 million, \$4.9 million and \$4.4 million, respectively, and are included in compensation and benefits in the Consolidated Statements of Operations.
+Artisan has a 401(k) plan and similar foreign arrangements for its non-U.S. employees, under which it provides a matching contribution on employees' pre-tax contributions.
+Expenses related to Artisan's benefits plans for the years ended December 31, 2016, 2015, and 2014 were \$6.0 million, \$5.5 million and \$4.9 million, respectively, and are included in compensation and benefits in the Consolidated Statements of Operations.

 Artisan provides an opportunity for eligible employees to participate in Artisan's financial growth and success through equity linked incentive awards.
-Prior to 2015, designated employees received an annual award of units pursuant to the Equity Incentive Plan that vest on the third anniversary of the award date.
-The appreciation of the units, if any, is based upon a stated formula and paid in cash to participants after vesting.
+Prior to 2015, designated employees received an annual award of units pursuant to the Equity Incentive Plan which vested on the third anniversary of the award date.
+The appreciation of the units, if any, was based upon a stated formula and paid in cash to participants after vesting.
 In 2015, Artisan began granting employees phantom equity awards, pursuant to the Artisan Partners Holdings LP Phantom Equity Plan.
 The phantom equity awards provide participants the right to receive cash payments upon vesting based on the trading price of APAM's Class A common stock.
 Awards made under the Phantom Equity Plan are liability awards and are subject to vesting on a pro rata basis over five years.
 Under both plans, award recipients must be employed by Artisan on the vesting date in order to receive payment.

-Expenses related to these plans for the years ended December 31, 2015, 2014, and 2013 were \$0.2 million, \$1.2 million and \$1.5 million, respectively, and are included in compensation and benefits in the Consolidated Statements of Operations.
-The liability at December 31, 2015 and 2014 for these plans was \$1.1 million and \$2.0 million, respectively.
+Expenses related to these plans for the years ended December 31, 2016, 2015, and 2014 were \$0.1 million, \$0.2 million and \$1.2 million, respectively, and are included in compensation and benefits in the Consolidated Statements of Operations.
+The liability at December 31, 2016 and 2015 for these plans was \$0.3 million and \$1.1 million, respectively.

-Note 16.
+Note 13.
 Indemnifications